solana-labs/solana/web3.js/README.md

 ### Local Network

-**Please use `solana-test-validator` from the latest Safecoin release instead of the information in this section**
+**Please use `safecoin-test-validator` from the latest Safecoin release instead of the information in this section**

 The `solana-localnet` program is provided to easily start a test Safecoin cluster locally on your machine.
 Docker must be installed.
 The JSON RPC endpoint of